ArchTangent-study/leetcode/arrays_and_hashing/two_sum/README.md

 ```
 Thoughts:  the solution isn't particularly efficient or elegant, but it works.
 Something to build upon in attempt #2.

+### Method 2: Sorted List (Low-to-High)

+The structure is similar to method 1, with some key changes:
+1. A new list, `sorted_nums`, is created from `nums`, sorted from low to high
+2. Perform searching algorithm on the sorted list, getting the *numbers* that sum up to `target`.
+3. An early exit condition is introduced: if `target > sum(lowest_val, highest_val)`, there's no way that `target` can be within the range -> move to the next range.
+This works particularly well with ranges that contain negative numbers.
+4. Since the algorithm (a) returns *numbers*, and (b) operates on a sorted list, the *indexes* still need to be found in the *original* list.
+5. Find the indexes of the numbers in the *original* `nums` list by returning the indexes from the left *and* right sides.
+This is necessary because if both numbers are the same (e.g. `3` and `3`), the return values will have the same index (the *wrong* answer).

+Thoughts: this was *significantly* faster (almost 25x) than method 1, and demonstrates that doing some work up front (sorting) can wind up *saving* time on later calculations.
+Still, I feel there's a better way.

+### Method 2: Sorted List (High-to-Low)

 ## Results (Python 3)

 **Method 1**:  5491 ms, 15.0 MB (14.03%, 76.86%)

+**Method 2**:  223 ms, 15.0 MB (36.98%, 76.80%)

+### Lessons learned
+Account for *all* inputs, including negative values.
+An earlier attempt at a solution (sorting from high to low) was erroneous because it didn't account for them.